ARMmbed/uvisor/docs/PORTING.md

 ~/code/uvisor/platform/${family}/inc/config.h
 ```

-It contains uVisor customizations that are not hardware-specific but can be chosen by each family (e.g. the default stack size).
+This file contains uVisor customizations that are not hardware-specific but can be chosen by each family (e.g. the default stack size).

 ```C
 #ifndef __CONFIG_H__
 #define __CONFIG_H__